peteamiri/Tutorials/SalesForce/CertNote2.md

 For automated lead changes that result from Web-to-Lead, the user listed in the history is the Default Lead Creator chosen in the Web-to-Lead Settings.

 To convert leads:

-When you convert a lead, Salesforce creates a new account, contact, and, optionally, an opportunity using the information from the lead.
+When you convert a lead, SalesForce creates a new account, contact, and, optionally, an opportunity using the information from the lead.
 Any campaign members are moved to the new contact and the lead becomes read only.
 If an existing account and contact have the same names as those specified on the lead, you can choose to update the existing account and contact.
-Information from the lead is inserted only into blank fields; Salesforce does not overwrite existing account and contact data.
+Information from the lead is inserted only into blank fields; SalesForce does not overwrite existing account and contact data.

 All open and closed activities from the lead are attached to the account, contact, and opportunity.
 You can assign the owner of the records, and schedule a follow-up task.
 When you assign a new owner, only the open activities are assigned to the new owner.
 If you have custom lead fields, that information can be inserted into custom account, contact, or opportunity fields.
 Converted leads can't be viewed, although they appear in lead reports.
-Salesforce updates the Last Modified Date and Last Modified By system fields on converted leads when picklist values included on converted leads are changed.
+SalesForce updates the Last Modified Date and Last Modified By system fields on converted leads when picklist values included on converted leads are changed.
 Notes on Converting Leads
-Conversion impact on workflow: o   You cannot convert a lead that is associated with an active approval process or has pending workflow actions. o   Converting a lead to a person account cannot trigger workflow rules. o   If validation and triggers for lead convert are enabled in your organization, then converting a lead can trigger a workflow action on a lead.
+Conversion impact on workflow:
+* You cannot convert a lead that is associated with an active approval process or has pending workflow actions.
+* Converting a lead to a person account cannot trigger workflow rules.
+* If validation and triggers for lead convert are enabled in your organization, then converting a lead can trigger a workflow action on a lead.
 For example, if there is an active workflow rule that updates a lead field or transfers the owner of a lead, that rule can trigger when the lead is converted, even if the lead is no longer visible on the Leads tab as a result of the conversion.
-Note that if a workflow rule creates a new task as a result of a lead conversion, the task is assigned to the newly created contact and related to the associated account or opportunity. o   When a lead is converted by someone who isn't the lead owner, all workflow tasks associated with the lead that are assigned to that user, except email alerts, are reassigned to the lead owner.
+Note that if a workflow rule creates a new task as a result of a lead conversion, the task is assigned to the newly created contact and related to the associated account or opportunity.
+* When a lead is converted by someone who isn't the lead owner, all workflow tasks associated with the lead that are assigned to that user, except email alerts, are reassigned to the lead owner.
 Workflow tasks assigned to users other than the lead owner and lead converter aren't changed.
-Conversion impact on campaigns: o   If the lead matches an existing contact and both records are linked to the same campaign, the campaign member status is determined by whichever is further along in the lifecycle of the campaign.
-For example, if the lead member status is “sent” and the contact member status is “responded,” the responded value is applied to the contact. o   Related campaign information is always associated with the new contact record regardless of the user's sharing access to the campaign. o   When more than one campaign is associated with a lead, the most recently associated campaign is applied to the Primary Campaign Source field on the opportunity regardless of the user's sharing access to the campaign.
+Conversion impact on campaigns:
+* If the lead matches an existing contact and both records are linked to the same campaign, the campaign member status is determined by whichever is further along in the lifecycle of the campaign.
+For example, if the lead member status is “sent” and the contact member status is “responded,” the responded value is applied to the contact.
+* Related campaign information is always associated with the new contact record regardless of the user's sharing access to the campaign.
+* When more than one campaign is associated with a lead, the most recently associated campaign is applied to the Primary Campaign Source field on the opportunity regardless of the user's sharing access to the campaign.
 When a lead is converted, Chatter feed posts associated with the lead aren’t migrated.
 The lead posts are no longer available in the Chatter feed.

-Salesforce ignores lookup filters when converting leads if the Enforce Validation and Triggers from Lead Convert checkbox on the Lead Settings page is deselected.
+SalesForce ignores lookup filters when converting leads if the Enforce Validation and Triggers from Lead Convert checkbox on the Lead Settings page is deselected.

 If the lead has a record type, the default record type of the user converting the lead is assigned to records created during lead conversion.